martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 A technology MAY disallow the use of the wildcard character in DNS names.
 If it does so, then the specification MUST state that wildcard certificates as defined in this document are not supported.

+A protocol can allow the use of an IP address in place of a DNS name.
+This might use the same field without distinguishing the type of identifier, see for example {{URI}}.
+In this case, applications need to be aware that the textual representation of an IPv4 address can appear to be a valid DNS name.
+The two types can be distinguished by first testing if the identifier is a valid IPv4 address.
+Note also that by policy, Top-Level Domains ({{DNS-TERMS}}) do not start with a digit {{citation-needed}}.

 # Representing Server Identity {#represent}